macieklamberski/fast-xml-parser-benchmarks/README.md

 }
 ```

-**Impact:** When entity processing is enabled but text has no `&`:
+**Impact on plain text (no `&` character):**
-- **Before:** Runs 4+ regex replacements per text node
+- **Before:** Runs all regex replacements per text node
 - **After:** One `indexOf` check, immediate return
-- **Result:** 15-28% faster for plain text
+- **Result:** 5-7% faster (default), 13-27% faster (full HTML entities)

 ### Summary

-Simple optimization with significant real-world impact.
-Most XML text nodes don't contain entities, but many parsers enable `processEntities` for safety.
-This change avoids unnecessary regex work in the common case.
+Simple, surgical optimization with measurable real-world impact.
+The default `processEntities: true` setting processes entities for safety, but most XML text is plain.
+This change provides **5-7% improvement** in the common case with zero regression.
+When HTML entities are enabled, gains increase to 13-27%.
 All 287 tests pass - fully backward compatible.